 - To help you support some of your favorite creators, we’re expanding Stars to more Pages and more countries.
 Once you buy Stars, you can send them to creators while they’re streaming, and they’ll earn 1 cent for every Star.

 Facebook announced April 26th highlights a new product called Message Rooms.
 My first impression is Zoom on Facebook.
 A Facebook Messager Room is created from inside Messenger or Facebook and allows you to invite anyone to join your video call, even if they don’t have a Facebook account.
 Rooms will soon hold up to 50 people with no time limit.

-Entertainers around the world have been removing events form their show calendar as the Covid-19 pandemic reels its ugly head across society.
+Entertainers worldwide have been removing events from their show calendar as the Covid-19 pandemic reels its ugly head across society.
 Social distancing makes it nearly impossible for an entertainer whose main goal is to gather large crowds.
 There might be an opportunity for that entertainer willing to go live and charge an audience for watching a show.

-Typical chatter in the entertainment field has gone from learning a new routine to a conversation on how to set up a virtual show.
-Library’s, Park Districts, and parents are desperately trying to figure out how to stay connected with their community, family, and friends.
+Typical chatter in the entertainment field has gone from learning a new routine to a conversation on setting up a virtual show.
+Library, Park Districts, and parents are desperately trying to figure out how to stay connected with their community, family, and friends.

-The talk on the Facebook groups is all about cost, licensing rights, recorded vs. live, and both the entertainer and clients are struggling with the same question as which service their community better.
+The talk on the Facebook groups is all about cost, licensing rights, recorded vs. live, and both the entertainer and clients struggle with the same question as to which to serve their community better.

 2020 is the year of uncertainty as entertainers struggle to figure how to revamp a show, build a virtual studio, and pay their bills, all while stressed about family, friends, the audience, and colleagues being subjected to the COVID-19 virus.

 Do you see this as an opportunity to save your entertainment business?
-Drop me a comment below.
+Please drop me a comment below.